MattIPv4/hacktoberfest-data/README.md

  - Shell: 3,088 (2.00%)
  - Jupyter Notebook: 2,523 (1.63%)

-Unfortunately, in many cases GitHub cannot identify a main language for a repository and so this is shown as "Undetermined" in the data we're presenting here.
+Unfortunately, in many cases, GitHub cannot identify the main language for a repository and so this is shown as "Undetermined" in the data we're presenting here.

 Much like with the Hacktoberfest PRs, we can directly take a look at how we dealt with spam in the form of repos.